objcio/articles/2014-07-08-sandbox-scripting.md

 Introduction
 ------------

 Scripting between Mac applications has long been a part of the desktop ecosystem.
-It was originally [introduced](http://en.wikipedia.org/wiki/AppleScript) in October 1993 as a part of System 7 as a way to create complex workflows using publishing applications like QuarkXPress.
+It was originally [introduced](http://en.wikipedia.org/wiki/AppleScript) in October 1993 as part of System 7 as a way to create complex workflows using publishing applications like QuarkXPress.
 Since then, many applications have supported AppleScript through the use of scripting dictionaries (Brent's article [in this issue](http://http://www.objc.io/issue-14/) shows you how to do this.)
 In this article, I'm going to explain how to communicate with another app using the commands and objects in its scripting dictionary.

-But before we do that, we need to take a look some recent events on the Mac platform.
-After opening the Mac App Store in late 2010, Apple announced the all developer submissions would need to run in a sandbox by November 2011.
-This deadline was pushed back several times until it eventually went into effect on June 1st, 2012.
+But before we do that, we need to take a look at some recent events on the Mac platform.
+After opening the Mac App Store in late 2010, Apple announced that all developer submissions would need to run in a sandbox by November 2011.
+This deadline was pushed back several times, until it eventually went into effect on June 1, 2012.

-That moving deadline should be your first clue that getting Mac apps to run in a sandbox was not exactly straightforward.
-Unlike their counterparts on iOS who had *always* run in a sandbox, many long-time developers realized that a secure environment would mean a lot of changes to their apps.
+The moving deadline should be your first clue that getting Mac apps to run in a sandbox was not exactly straightforward.
+Unlike their counterparts on iOS that had *always* run in a sandbox, many long-time developers realized that a secure environment would mean a lot of changes to their apps.
 As I heard one Apple security engineer put it, "We're putting the genie back into the bottle."

 One of the major challenges with this effort was with apps that used AppleScript.
-Many functions that used to be easy were suddenly hard to do.
+Many functions that used to be easy were suddenly difficult.
 Other things became outright impossible to accomplish.
-The main cause of this frustration was because apps could no longer arbitrarily control another app via scripting.
-From a security point-of-view, there are very good reasons why this is a bad idea.
-From a developer and customer point-of-view, a lot of things broke.
+The main cause of this frustration was that apps could no longer arbitrarily control another app via scripting.
+From a security point of view, there are many good reasons why this is a bad idea.
+From a developer and customer point of view, a lot of things broke.

-Initially, Apple helped ease the transition by granting "temporary exceptions" in an application's entitlements.
+Initially, Apple helped ease the transition by granting 'temporary exceptions' in an application's entitlements.
 These exceptions allowed apps to retain functionality that would have otherwise been lost.
-And as the name indicates, many of these special cases are disappearing as alternative ways of controlling other apps have been made available in more recent versions of OS X.
+And as the name indicates, many of these special cases are disappearing, as alternative ways of controlling other apps have been made available in more recent versions of OS X.

 This tutorial will show you the current best practices for controlling another app using AppleScript.
-I'll also show you some tricks that will help you and your customers get AppleScripts setup with a minimum amount of effort.
+I'll also show you some tricks that will help you and your customers get AppleScripts set up with a minimum amount of effort.

-First steps
+First Steps
 -----------

 The first thing you need to learn is how to run an AppleScript from your own app.
-Typically the hardest part about this is writing AppleScript code.
+Typically, the hardest part of this is writing AppleScript code.
 Behold:

 	on chockify(inputString)
 		set resultString to ""